SS Belgenland (1914): 1932 short cruises

 Belgenland did not make a 1931–32 cruise around the World, as by then several newer and more luxurious liners were competing for that trade.
 Instead Red Star Line planned to send her on six cruises to the West Indies, leaving New York twice a month from 20 January 1932 until 5 April.
 But too many transatlantic liners were competing for cruises at the same time, flooding the market, so Red Star cancelled all of Belgenland's cruises.

 On 17 June 1932 Belgenland left Antwerp on the same day as another Red Star liner, Westernland.
 Belgenland carried cargo but no passengers and only a skeleton crew.
 On 27 June the two ships reached New York, where Belgenland was to remain to resume cruising.
-In New York her crew was made up to a full complement by the addition of US seafarers, and on 1 July she left New York for a short cruise to Bermuda.
+In New York her crew was made up to a full complement by the addition of U.S. seafarers, and on 1 July she left New York for a short cruise to Bermuda.

 Thereafter Belgenland made a series of weekly six-day cruises.
 Each Saturday she left New York at noon.
 She would spend the Monday in Halifax, the Wednesday in Bermuda, and get back to New York at 0900 on Friday morning.
 This gave her crew a very short time between trips to clean all her cabins, kitchens and public rooms, take on water and victuals, bunker her, and embark the next set of passengers.

 The cruises continued until at least mid-August, but there were too few bookings for Belgenland to make all the cruises that had been advertised.
 She was laid up in New York, and the US members of her crew were paid off, and the British and Belgian members were put on half pay.

 On 2 September Belgenland reached New York and left the next day to start another short cruise, which took 850 passengers on a four-day round trip to Bermuda.
 After her return she was laid up.
 340 of her crew sent home to Antwerp aboard Pennland when she left New York on 9 September.
 Pennland's third-class accommodation was reopened specially to carry Belgenland's crew, who were paid off when she reached Antwerp on 20 September.

 A skeleton crew of 21 officers, engineers and men remained to look after Belgenland.
 Red Star Line hoped that she could resume work in the winter cruising season.

 A New York socialite, Dorothy Clark, chartered Belgenland to raise funds for the Frontier Nursing Service in Kentucky.
 On 14 January 1933 she held a supper dance aboard the laid-up ship in New York.
 The dance generated interest for a 15-day Caribbean cruise aboard Belgenland to Cristóbal, Colón, La Guaira, Curaçao and Kingston, Jamaica.
 The cruise began from New York on 25 February.
 Passengers included Mary Breckinridge, founder of the Frontier Nursing Service.